-The brain-damaged individuals were recruited from rehabilitation centres in the west of Sweden on the basis of the following inclusion criteria: (1) at least six months post-onset of the cerebrovascular incident; (2) unilateral cerebral brain damage6 confirmed by CT or MRI scan or clinical examination; (3) no history of substance abuse; (4) no presence of dysarthria, neglect syndrome or visual- or hearing impairment, so severe that it cannot be compensated for in the test situation; (5) age between 25 and 80 years; (6) native speaker of Swedish; (7) post-cerebrovascular incident problems affecting the communication ability.
+The brain-damaged individuals were recruited from rehabilitation centres in the west of Sweden on the basis of the following inclusion criteria: (1) at least six months post-onset of the cerebrovascular incident; (2) unilateral cerebral brain damage7 confirmed by CT or MRI scan or clinical examination; (3) no history of substance abuse; (4) no presence of dysarthria, neglect syndrome or visual- or hearing impairment, so severe that it cannot be compensated for in the test situation; (5) age between 25 and 80 years; (6) native speaker of Swedish; (7) post-cerebrovascular incident problems affecting the communication ability.
 The occurrence of problems that was considered to have impact on the communication could either be experienced by the individuals themselves or noticed by their communication partners.

 The inclusion criteria were distributed to speech- and language therapists working in rehabilitation centres in western Sweden.
-Individuals that were suggested as possible subjects were then informed and controlled against the inclusion criteria by the test leader.
-Subjects who fulfilled the inclusion criteria were included in the studies and the recruiting ended when there was an equal distribution of individuals in the two groups of brain-damaged individuals.
-Forty-five right- or left-hemisphere brain-damaged individuals were suggested as possible subjects.
-Of these 45 patients,
+Individuals that were suggested as possible subjects were then contacted and informed by the test leader.
+They also received written information about the studies and were controlled against the inclusion criteria by the test leader.
+Subjects who fulfilled the inclusion criteria, and gave their written informed consent to participate, were included in the studies.
+The recruiting ended when there was an equal distribution of individuals in the two groups of brain-damaged individuals.
+Forty-five right- or left-hemisphere braindamaged individuals were suggested as possible subjects.
+Of these 45 patients, 17 were excluded for the following reasons: four LHD individuals declined to participate; one RHD and one LHD subject were excluded due to severe hemianopia; four individuals had bilateral brain damage; two individuals had a damaged cerebellum; one individual had suspected dementia; three individuals were either left handed or ambidextrous; one individual was too old.
+The RHD individuals included are presented in table 2:2:1.

-6 This includes lesions in the diencephalon, and in one case, the pons, as the diencephalon in particular is considered to be intertwined with the cerebrum, both anatomically and functionally.
+7 This includes lesions in the diencephalon, and in one case, the pons, as the diencephalon in particular is considered to be intertwined with the cerebrum, both anatomically and functionally.